CERNet: Class-Embedding Predictive-Coding RNN for Unified Robot Motion, Recognition, and Confidence Estimation: Result and Discussion

 \subsection{Perturbation Resistance Experiment}

 In this section, we present the result of the perturbation experiment conducted on Reachy using the proposed multi-layered CERNets.
+A demonstration video of a representative trial is available,\footnote{Video available at: \url{https://git.cyu.fr/hiroki/cernet_paperresultreproduction/-/blob/main/perturbation_youtube.mp4}} which shows the robot drawing the letter \texttt{p} while an external disturbance is applied between timestep 40 and 45 (see Fig.~\ref{fig:perturbation}).
 Fig.~\ref{fig:perturbation} shows a representative trial where the robot was drawing the letter \texttt{p} and an external disturbance was applied between timestep 40 and 45.

 Fig.~\ref{fig:perturbation} a) and b) reveal that the prediction error, used to update internal states, increased sharply during the perturbation period, indicating that the model identified the deviation between prediction and observation.
-Fig.~\ref{fig:perturbation} c) demonstrates that, once the external disturbance ceased, the robot’s trajectory gradually converged back to the original path, confirming the self-correcting capability of the model.\footnote{Video available at: \url{https://anonymous.4open.science/r/CERNet_Anonymised/perturbation_youtube.mp4}} Moreover, as shown in Fig.~\ref{fig:perturbation} d) (for a different trial drawing the letter \texttt{g}), the predicted trajectory after the disturbance gradually shifted, illustrating how future predictions are updated through internal error minimization.
+Fig.~\ref{fig:perturbation} c) demonstrates that, once the external disturbance ceased, the robot’s trajectory gradually converged back to the original path, confirming the self-correcting capability of the model.
+Moreover, as shown in Fig.~\ref{fig:perturbation} d) (for a different trial drawing the letter \texttt{g}), the predicted trajectory after the disturbance gradually shifted, illustrating how future predictions are updated through internal error minimization.

-Overall, this experiment highlights the ability of HPC-RNN-CE to withstand external disturbances by dynamically adjusting its internal states, spontaneously recovering the learnt trajectory.
+Overall, this experiment highlights the ability of CERNet to withstand external disturbances by dynamically adjusting its internal states, spontaneously recovering the learnt trajectory.